CompuTec/computec-docs/docs/appengine/plugins-user-guide/batch-traceability/overview.md

 For configuring the plug-in, refer to the [Configuration and Administration](../../administrators-guide/configuration-and-administration/configuration.md) Guide.

-### ProcessForce
+### CompuTec ProcessForce

-Optionally, you can invoke the Serialization plug-in within the ProcessForce application.
+Optionally, you can invoke the Serialization plug-in within the CompuTec ProcessForce application.
 To enable this:

 ![Batch Traceability 360](./media/overview/batch-traceability-360.png)

 ## Start points for function opening

-You can access ProcessForce Batch Traceability 360 by:
+You can access CompuTec ProcessForce Batch Traceability 360 by:

 - AppEngin launchpad
 - Modules Menu (check the path below)